HiagoW/HiagoW/README.en.md

 <div>
 <p>
-  I'm currently working with Web Development but I'm looking for an oportunity to start working with data.
+  I'm currently working as a Data Engineer Junior at <a href="https://www.zenvia.com">Zenvia</a>.
 I have some courses in Data Analysis and professional experience with data extraction, storage, transformation and report generation with Python (Pandas, Numpy, Matplotlib, Seaborn).
 I love working with data, I believe it is a powerful resource, and if it is treated carefully and with the right techniques can generate precious insights.

   I'm taking the <a href="https://www.datascienceacademy.com.br/bundle/formacao-cientista-de-dados" target="_blank">Data Scientist Formation at Data Science Academy</a>, a 452 hours formation with 6 courses that covers subjects such as: R, Python, Spark, Hadoop, Business Analytics, Machine Learning, Dashboard design, Data Visualization and other technologies.
 </p>